saptarshidatta96/saptarshi/_posts/2020-08-02-EDA-with Titanic-Data-set.md

 - we found passengers passengers who have traveled with a ticket priced £0.00 across all three classes

-- to sum it up,first class female passengers stood a better chance of surviving
+- to sum it up, first class female passengers stood a better chance of surviving

 - those that traveled with a company i.e. family or friend had a higher chance of survival than those who traveled by themselves, although ones with less able dependents suffered to a visible degree